aku11i/kimochii-pointer/README.md

 pointer.mount();
 ```

-Add custom attribute `data-kimochii-pointer` to Element which you want to change cursor.
+Add custom attribute `data-kimochii-pointer` to the element you want to change cursor.

 e.g.: